syazarilasyraf/syazarilasyraf.com/_bookmarks/A-Million-Ways-to-Die-on-the-Web.md

 ---
-title: A Million Ways to Die on the Web - Archiveteam
+title: A Million Ways to Die on the Web
 layout: bookmark
 tags:
   - Tech